 Both Webcam Images Copyright NAV CANADA

-The trail starts from the avalanche sign through the trees and continues along a cutline to treeline.
+The trail starts from the avalanche sign (at the upper parking area) through the trees and continues along a cutline to treeline.
 There are several spur trails at the beginning but stay on the most defined trail, which sticks to the right until you find the obvious cutline through the trees.

 Once in the alpine there is no obvious trail - so you will need to pick your own way up avoiding as many trees as possible (note these are mostly hidden in the winter).
 There are some small ridges that provide easier walking.
 You should be aiming for the left (south side) of the main rock face near the top.
 Being in the White Pass area you will likely encounter snow along the way up, and if comfortable, hiking straight up the snow patches can be a quick and easy way up!